 It sounds like your business needs have been changing as well, and it looks like it is time for us to shift the focus of our professional relationship.
 We fully support you in your decisions with your company, and we have a few of options for you:

-2. Keep in touch with us on our online forum at Polymath.com.
-You can post your questions there, and we'll respond on the forum, answering to the best of our ability at no charge.
+2. Keep in touch with us on social media.
+You can post your questions there, and we’ll respond on that public forum, answering to the best of our ability at no charge.
 We might even make a video out of it!
 This is a free service that we offer to the community.

-3. Keep an eye on our video tutorials and blogs.
+3. Keep an eye on our video tutorials and blogs on our website.
 It may be that we have already answered your questions.